python-rope/rope/docs/library.rst

 --------------------

 When using rope as a library, you will probably change the files in that project in parallel (for example in IDEs).
-To force rope to invalidate cached information about resources that have been removed or changed outside rope, you should call ``Project.validate``.
+To force rope to validate cached information about resources that have been removed or changed outside rope, you should call ``Project.validate()``.
 You should pass a resource to this method.
 For example:

 .. code-block:: python

   project.validate(project.root)

-This validates all files and directories in the project.
+This validates all files and directories in the project and clears the cache of all recorded changes.

 `Project.close()`